ome/omero-guide-introduction/docs/group-user-management.rst

 Administrate using the Command Line Interface (CLI)
 ---------------------------------------------------

 Typically, the administration of Groups and Users in OMERO is done in OMERO.web (see section above), as it is more user friendly.
-The Command Line Interface (CLI) cannot offer the easy quick overview, filtering and searching and intiutively named buttons and tabs.
+The Command Line Interface (CLI) cannot offer the easy quick overview, filtering and searching and intuitively named buttons and tabs.
 For creation of administrators with restricted privileges, there are several key features missing from the CLI which are present in OMERO.web.
-Nevertheless, some features for handling LDAP users are implemented only in CLI.
+Nevertheless, some features for handling LDAP users are implemented only in the CLI.
 Further, the CLI offers an environment in which custom bash scripts for user/group creation and maintenance can be executed.
 One example of such script can be taken from `create_groups_users.sh <https://github.com/ome/training-scripts/blob/master/maintenance/scripts/create_groups_users.sh>`_.
 The script consumes a file `create_groups_users_setup <https://github.com/ome/training-scripts/blob/master/maintenance/scripts/create_groups_users_setup>`_ in which a certain user-group setup is defined.

 *Command Line: Managing Groups*